serene-water/node-red-contrib-coda-io/README.md

   - **Get data node**
     - This node constructs a URL and HTTP header to:
       - get a list of tables in a doc
-      - get a list of columns in a table
       - get rows from a table
   - **Multiple pages node**
     - Sends multiple requests to Coda to retrieve a large number of rows from Coda (Coda allows you to retrieve up to 500 rows per GET request)